The Upper House Fellows Program is a vibrant, diverse Christian community for University of Wisconsin–Madison students.

 The Upper House Fellows Program is open to current graduate and undergraduate students at UW-Madison.
 We also consider applications from those who have graduated within the past three years.

-After you apply, a Fellows team member will contact you to set up a brief interview to learn more about you, discuss your interest in the program, and answer any questions you have.
+After you apply, a Fellows team member will reach out to you to set up a brief interview to learn more about you, talk about your interest in the program, and answer any questions you have.

-The Upper House Fellows Program meets throughout the academic year from September through May.
-In addition to our biweekly Monday night gatherings, we hold occasional retreats, social events, study days, summer Bible studies, and more.
-Below is our schedule of regular meetings in 2024–25.
+The Upper House Fellows Program meets every other Monday from 5:30–8:00 pm during the academic year.
+Beyond these biweekly gatherings, we also host occasional retreats, social events, study days, summer Bible studies, and more.
+Fall 2026 meeting dates are listed below.